Skip to content

 A neighbourhood plan should not be used to prevent development but can ensure that new development helps to deliver your area's vision and objectives.

-How long does a Neighbourhood Plan take to prepare?
+How long does it take to create one?

 In our experience, Neighbourhood Plans take at least 2 years to prepare but can take 5 years or more from start to finish.
 A significant amount of time and effort, usually by your volunteers, goes into the development of every Neighbourhood Plan.